-That means that like Abraham, Sarah, Rahab, Ruth, and David, we leave and go so that God can show and bless the world with his grace through us:
+Like Abraham, Sarah, Rahab, Ruth, and David, we leave and go so that God can show and bless the world with his grace through us:

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart (Hebrews 12:1-3).

 Let's not let each other give up on our journey of faith.
-Let's remember that just as Abraham received his call to journey, to run his race, in Genesis 12:1-3, God has called us to run our race, to complete our journey of faith, in Hebrews 12:1-3.
+Let's remember that just as Abraham received his call to journey, to run his race in Genesis 12:1-3, God has called us to run our race, to complete our journey of faith in Hebrews 12:1-3.
 Most of all, let's remember that greatness is found in pursuing God's promise long before we can begin to see its fulfillment.

-We hope you will continue to join us each week as we seek to encourage each other to stay on our long journey of faith that brings us to our true home with Jesus in God!
+We hope you will continue to join us each week as we seek to encourage each other to stay on our journey of faith that brings us to our true home with Jesus in God!

 Abraham is our reminder that many of God's greatest promises often come packaged as our greatest sacrifices, hardest challenges, and longest journeys.
 Where is he calling you to go that tests your faith?
 Remember, all the things that our heroes of faith left behind are now, at best, little more than a rumble from the distant past.
 However, the faith of our heroes from the past gives life to us and the generations of the faithful who came before us and those that are to follow!